djzenma/Tomasulo-Simulation-Front-End/README.md

-# Tomasolo's Algorithm Simulation Front-End
+# Tomasulo's Algorithm Simulation Front-End

 Still in Development...

-This is the website of our other repository containing the actual Tomasolo Algorithm: https://github.com/djzenma/Tomasolo This Website is done in React.JS and Java Spring.
+This is the website of our other repository containing the actual Tomasulo Algorithm: https://github.com/djzenma/Tomasolo This Website is done in React.JS and Java Spring.

 ## To input your program: